esi0077/Search_text/readme.md

 If you are looking for a project to start learning Python, you can try this one!

+Code has been commented so you can understand it super easily.

 #### How to use❓

 open cmd and type this: